zdravkov/kendo-docs/tutorials/asp.net/saleshub/order-page/kendo-saleshub-creating-and-editing-orders.md

         ).Deferred())

 Setting up the Order notes grid is somewhat similar to how we set up the order details grid.
-Since we're display a DateTime to the user, we specify a ClientTemplate for the **PostedDate** column which makes use of Kendo UI's [date formatting](/getting-started/framework/globalization/dateformatting) capabilities.
-Another difference is that we only support viewing and creating order notes, so we only provide **Read** and **Create** URLs for the datasource.
+Since we're display a DateTime to the user, we specify a ClientTemplate for the `PostedDate` column which makes use of Kendo UI's [date formatting](/getting-started/framework/globalization/dateformatting) capabilities.
+Another difference is that we only support viewing and creating order notes, so we only provide `Read` and `Create` URLs for the
+DataSource.

-## Setting up the Panel Bar
+## Set up the Panel Bar

 ![kendo-saleshub-order-panelbar-screenshot](/tutorials/asp.net/saleshub/order-page/images/kendo-saleshub-order-panelbar-screenshot.png)